sybrew/the-seo-framework/readme.txt

 	* Open Graph and Twitter titles are now fetched faster when no custom one is provided.
 	* Open Graph, Twitter, and meta titles are now regenerated faster.
 	* The canonical URL of the current page is now stored in memory, so it won't get fetched multiple times.
-	* TODO The robots-meta is now generated on-demand only, meaning it generates sitemaps faster.
+	* TODO The robots-meta is now generated on-demand only, meaning sitemaps generate much faster.
+		* TODO can we prevent sitemap post-cache invoking locally?
+We can clear WP cache.
+			* Would this require a new memoization system?
+Could we not, at that point, better depend on wp_cache_*?

 **For developers:**